bimalpoudel/email-em/email-em/readme.txt

 Filling this form will email them the current URL you are visiting.

+= Why don't I see the quick form? =

+You need to be a logged in user and be visiting a single page in details.

 = Why it does not work for posts but for pages only? =

-Posts are instantly visible and possible, not required to share.
+Posts are normally instantly visible, and hence less likely to be shared manually.
-Pages are often private and need to be taken care of.
+Pages are often invisible or unpublished and need to be shared.

 = Does it collect email addresses? =

-No. Email addresses are never captured.
-Only it is used to email the current page's URL once.
+No. Email addresses are not captured.
+It is only used to send an email that contains the current page's URL.

+= Tell me a situation it helps the best. =

+Suppose you are documenting any unpublished ideas within your blogs; but one day you found your soulmate to give an access to.
+Anyone with the link can open your pages, and you can **email-em** your page's URL.

 == Screenshots ==

-1. Form to fillup a recipient email.
+1. Quick form to fillup a recipient's email.

 == Changelog ==